TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/03_lesson/lab.md

 Test your code by creating two Kangaroo objects, assigning them to variables named kanga and roo, and then adding roo to the contents of kanga’s pouch

 ## Extra Credit:
-If you have extra time research `isinstance` function to write a method, is_friend that will take in another pet and return True if the two pets are friends are not.
+If you have extra time, research `isinstance` function to write a method, `is_friend` that will take in another pet and return `True` if the two pets are friends are not.
 If they are both dogs they are friends.
 If the instance is a dog and the other pet is a cat, they are friends.
 If the instance is a cat and the other is a dog they are not friends.
 If they are both cats they are not friends.